 It's not necessary for all of the benefits to be taken from a Personal Pension at the same time (subject to any restrictions the product provider may impose).
-Some personal pensions are arranged not as single plans, but as clusters of many smaller separate plans, sometimes called 'segments'.
-The segments can then be used to buy annuities or converted into drawdown pensions at different times.
-It's no longer necessary for a Personal Pension to be physically split into segments in order to take benefits at different times - the pension provider would just need to be informed how much of your pension fund you wish to take benefits from.
+Most personal pensions allow portions of the fund to be withdrawn, used to buy annuities or converted into drawdown pension at different times.